dotnet/diagnostics/documentation/design-docs/ipc-protocol.md

 ### Errors
 * runtime:
   * read failure -> end connection; no response
-  * unknown protocol -> ERROR response // TODO: flesh out errors
+  * unknown protocol -> ERROR response
 * Client:
   * no response -> simply have a timeout
   * unkown protocol error -> fix your client